 - Sign Supported English (SSE) is used by some deaf people for whom BSL is not the first language.
-It is not an independent language but uses English word order with BSL manual signs. - Deafblind interpreters can be used where a person has both hearing and vision loss.
+It is not an independent language but uses English word order and grammar with BSL manual signs. - Makaton is similar to SSE except that signs or symbols are used only for key words to support speech.
+Makaton is unlikely to be used unless the person also has a cognitive difficulty.
+More detail is set out in the section on Learning Disability. - Deafblind interpreters can be used where a person has both hearing and vision loss.
 Usually this relies on spelling out words on a person's palm.